5 Ways to Take Control of your Google Page One

 It is imperative that your website is functional across all devices, easy to navigate and highly searchable.

 When it comes to making your website searchable, you need to think about SEO.
-To achieve a good SEO, you need to make sure that the keywords you use in your website’s content relate to what your investors and clients will be searching for.
+To achieve a good search engine ranking, you need to make sure that the keywords you use in your website’s content relate to what your investors and clients will be searching for.

 Using Google’s Webmaster tools, you can see which search terms are leading people to your site.
 Using Google’s Keyword Planner can help you strategise which keywords you want your site to rank for.
 Make sure you place your keywords strategically within your website.
 The areas that register well with search engines are the URL, headings, the top of the page, the end of a page, anchor text and meta tags.